• Skip to primary navigation

 • remove any small rocks or debris.

-A close up of the white beans after they have been soaked.
+A close up of the white beans after they have been soaked and boiled.

 Slow cooker method for baked beans